Table of Contents

 Retroflexion of the upper leg provokes pain in the sacroiliac joint.

-Laboratory tests show slightly increased inflammatory parameters (CRP, BGL) and the rheumatoid factor is negative.
+No laboratory test is diagnostic for ankylosing spondylitis.
+Laboratory tests show slightly increased inflammatory parameters (CRP, BGL?), and the rheumatoid factor is negative.

 Imaging of Ankylosing Spondylitis

-The most important pathological localizations of AS are the sacroiliac joints, the spine, and the hip joints.
-The best radiological method for imaging of the sacroiliac joints is magnetic resonance imaging (MRI).
-Typical findings in patients with an acute inflammation are irregularities of the joint cavities with erosions and bone edema.
+The most important pathological localizations of ankylosing spondylitis are the sacroiliac joints, spine, and hip joints.
+The optimal radiological method for imaging the sacroiliac joints is MRI.
+Typical findings in patients with acute inflammation are irregularities of the joint cavities with erosions and bone edema.
+Active inflammation of the sacroiliac joints on MRI is considered equivalent to definite radiographic sacroiliitis.

-In early stages, bone scintigraphy shows symmetric pathological accumulations at the sacroiliac joints and parts of the spine.
+In the early stages, bone scintigraphy shows symmetric pathological accumulations at the sacroiliac joints and parts of the spine.

 The plain radiograph in a progressed stage shows ankylosis, sclerosis, and erosions.
 Important findings at the spine are syndesmophytes.
 Syndesmophytes are bony protrusions from the edge of one vertebra to the next and they appear primarily at the thoracolumbar junction.

 In the final stage, the so-called bamboo spine becomes apparent, which is accompanied by a complete inability to move.

 - Psoriatic arthritis